careers

-To combat cyberattacks and mitigate their effects, organizations and businesses across industries seek out cybersecurity professionals who know how to stay ahead of threats and keep private information out of the wrong hands.
-Demand for information security analysts—a top cybersecurity related job—is expected to grow 33 percent from 2020 to 2030, according to the U.S. Bureau of Labor Statistics.
-This growth equates to 16,300 job openings per year for the next decade.
+To combat cyberattacks and mitigate their effects, organizations and businesses across industries will have to up their game and do more to seek out cybersecurity professionals who know how to stay ahead of threats and keep private information out of the wrong hands.
+Demand for information security analysts—a top cybersecurity-related job—is expected to grow 35 percent from 2021 to 2031, according to the US Bureau of Labor Statistics.
+This growth equates to 56,500 job openings per year for the next decade.

 Industries with the Largest Demand for Cybersecurity

 The cybersecurity career outlook is heavily influenced by industries experiencing increased, high demand for professionals.
-The top industry adding the most cybersecurity jobs in the U.S. from 2021 to 2029 is computer systems design and related services, followed by the management of companies and enterprises industry.
-According to 2021 Emsi data, aerospace and defense company, General Dynamics, and computer software company, Oracle Corporation, lead the job posting boards for attracting cybersecurity talent.
+The top industry adding the most cybersecurity jobs in the US from 2021 to 2031 is computer systems design and related services, followed by the management of companies and enterprises industry.
+According to 2022 Lightcast data, top employers include Randstad, which offers staffing agency services; KPMG, who specializes in audit, tax and advisory services; and General Dynamics, an aerospace and defense company.

 Additionally, cybersecurity job opportunities are brimming in various industry sectors, including: financial/risk management (Deloitte), engineering (Leidos Holdings, Inc.), IT consulting (Accenture), E-commerce (Amazon), health insurance (Humana), and banking (Wells Fargo).